KobeyMyhre/PlayStudiosTest/ReadMe.txt

 Instructions:
-+Click the spin button to spin the Slot Machine +Winning Icons will be lined up with the "Payline" and losing Icons will be stopped
++Click the spin button to spin the Slot Machine +Winning Icons will be lined up with the "Payline" and losing Icons will be stopped passed the line